Bar Exam FAQ

 Are my chances of passing the bar exam better in July?

 This is probably one of the most common questions asked by law students.
 If you were to look solely at the statistics, the answer would be yes.
 According to the California State Bar statistics, each year the pass rate for the July bar exam is higher than for the February bar exam.
 (Typically the July pass rate hovers around 50% while the February pass rate is about 40% – most recently 37%).
 However, this is not to say that your chances of passing the bar exam are lower if you sign up to take the February bar exam.
-When reviewing the statistics (which you may view by visiting the California State Bar website at: www.calbar.org) it is important to understand what the statistics reflect.
+When comparing the February bar pass rates to the July bar pass rates, it is important to understand what is behind the differing pass rates.
 So what accounts for the difference in pass rates between the July and February bar exams?

 First of all, there are more students from ABA accredited law schools taking the July bar exam than there are taking the February bar exam.
 Second, bar takers from ABA law schools pass the California bar exam at a higher rate than those students graduating from unaccredited law schools.
 It makes sense then that the pass rate on the July bar exam is higher than the February bar exam since more of the students sitting for the bar exam in July come from ABA accredited law schools.